Particular/docs.particular.net/servicecontrol/transports.md

 > [!IMPORTANT]
 > When [ServiceControl instances are installed on a different machine than an endpoint](/transports/msmq/routing.md#when-servicecontrol-is-installed-on-a-different-server) `queuename@machinename` addresses must be used.

-#### Configuration using PowerShell or Containers
+#### Configuration using PowerShell

-When managing ServiceControl via PowerShell or when using containers, the transport must be specified using the `MSMQ` constant.
+When managing ServiceControl via PowerShell, the transport must be specified using the `MSMQ` constant.

 To do this in PowerShell set the `-Transport` option:

 snippet: MSMQPowerShellTransport

-To do this in Docker or other container hosts set the `TRANSPORTTYPE` environment variable:

-snippet: MSMQDockerTransport

 ### RabbitMQ